mHelpDesk Review: Is It Still Worth It in 2026?

 – Your team frequently complains about the platform

-– The mobile app is causing field productivity issues
+– The mobile app causes field productivity issues

 – Customer support frustrations are escalating

-**Switching cost is real.** Plan on 6–8 weeks of disruption during the migration.
-Don’t switch unless the upside is clearly worth it.
+Switching costs are real.
+Plan on 6–8 weeks of disruption.
+Don’t switch unless the upside is worth it.

-1. **Export your data first.** Get customer lists, service history, and outstanding invoices out of mHelpDesk before you cancel.
+1. Export your data first.
+Get customer lists, service history, and invoices out before canceling.

-2. **Run parallel for 2 weeks.** Use both systems briefly to verify the new platform handles your workflows.
+2. Run parallel for 2 weeks.
+Use both systems briefly.
+Verify the new platform handles your workflows.

-3. **Migrate customer data, not history.** Backfilling years of service history is rarely worth the time.
-Start fresh with current and upcoming customers.
+3. Migrate customer data, not history.
+Backfilling years of history rarely pays off.
+Start fresh with current customers.

-4. **Train your team thoroughly.** Don’t assume techs will figure it out — invest in proper training to avoid abandonment.
+4. Train your team thoroughly.
+Don’t assume techs will figure it out.
+Invest in proper training.

-mHelpDesk in 2026 is a platform whose best years were 5–10 years ago.
-It’s not bad software — it works, has loyal users, and serves specific use cases well.
-But for businesses choosing FSM software in 2026, Jobber, Housecall Pro, and other modern platforms simply deliver more value at competitive prices with better user experiences.
+mHelpDesk in 2026 is a platform past its prime.
+It’s not bad software.
+It works and has loyal users.
+But for businesses choosing FSM software now, better options exist.
+Jobber, Housecall Pro, and others deliver more value.
+They offer competitive prices and better user experience.

-If you’re currently on mHelpDesk and happy with it, there’s no urgent reason to switch.
+If you’re on mHelpDesk and happy, no urgent reason to switch.
 If you’re shopping for the first time, mHelpDesk shouldn’t be your first choice.